INMAS-Math/INMAS-Math.github.io/resources.md

 If the number of students being tracked were less than about 20, in a smaller program, then shared spreadsheets could be adequate for record keeping and program administration.
-- Shared file storage for internal memos, program assessments, and other material requiring access from diverse institutions.
+- Shared file storage for internal memos, s, and other material requiring access from diverse institutions.
 INMAS used Google Docs, but other data sharing platforms can be suitable depending on the members' affiliations and IT infrastructure.